In-Database Python analytics for SQL developers

 After the model has been saved to the database, call the model for prediction using Transact-SQL.

 - Install an instance of SQL Server 2017 with Machine Learning Services and Python enabled.
-For more information, see Set up SQL Server Machine Learning Services with Python.
+For more information, see Install SQL Server 2017 Machine Learning Services (In-Database).

 - The login that you use for this walkthrough must have permissions to create databases and other objects, to upload data, select data, and run stored procedures.